piccolo-orm/piccolo/docs/src/piccolo/getting_started/installing_piccolo.rst

     # The important bit:
     pip install piccolo

-    # For optional orjson support, which improves JSON serialisation
+    # Optional: orjson for improved JSON serialisation performance
-    # performance:
     pip install piccolo[orjson]

+    # Optional: uvloop as default event loop instead of asyncio
+    # If using Piccolo with Uvicorn, Uvicorn will set uvloop as
+    # default event loop if installed
+    pip install piccolo[uvloop]